-Incense has been used in religious rituals since time immemorial.
-Recently we had an adventurous experience with incense on our Indian spiritual tour, that we would like to share with you.
-Many people burn incense during daily meditation and relaxation as well as for many other purposes, so there is a huge demand for incense all over the world.
+Since time immemorial we use incense in religious rituals.
+Recently we had an adventurous experience with incense on our Indian spiritual tour and we would like to share it with you.
+Many people burn incense during daily meditation and relaxation as well as for many other purposes.
+There is a huge demand for incense all over the world.
 Unfortunately large industrial producers are not careful enough about all aspects of their product.
-Read on to find out about a significant difference between natural and synthetic Indian incense, that can even affect your health.
+Read on to find out the significant difference between natural and synthetic Indian incense.
+Sintetic incense can even affect your health.

 Life is a spiritual journey

-Agarbatti is an essential element for performing puja in a Hindu shrine at home or temples, ie. offering special objects to the deities while reciting Vedic mantras.
+Agarbatti is an essential element for performing puja in a Hindu shrine at home or temples.
+Meanwhile offering special objects to the deities while reciting Vedic mantras.
 Customs of making incense have changed over time.
-Since ancient times, only naturally fragrant resins, oils or woods like sandalwood and patchouli had been used for making incense.
+Since ancient times, only naturally flagrant resins, oils or woods like sandalwood and patchouli had been used for making incense.

 Incense as rolled in India

-In fact just burning half of a stick at a time might be a good idea.
+In fact burning half of a stick at one time might be enough.
 Probably after watching this video you might thinking about making your own “Indian agarbattis”.
 Not a bad idea!
 Going chemical-free and all natural is better for your health and certainly more pleasing to the deities on your altar.